Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-14-Jekyll-to-Gatsby.md

 ### Switching over

-Once I was ready to bid adieu to the shackles of my Jekyll site, I overwrote it with the shiny new Gatsby site.
+Once I was ready to bid adieu to the shackles of my Jekyll site, I overwrote my Github User Pages [repository](https://github.com/Deborah-Digges/deborah-digges.github.io) with the shiny new Gatsby site.
 I will be going over the details of deploying a Gatsby site to GitHub Pages in a subsequent blog post!

 ## Next Up

-Now that I'm using a system I understand a little better, I want to soon
+Now that I'm using a system I understand a little better, I want to soon:

 - Implement pagination
 - Create categories for pages and allow browsing the blog by category